leandroasilva/zenvia-nd/README.md

 # zenvia-nd
-Lightweight and dependency free Node Module for sending SMS messages with Zenvia API.
+Lightweight for sending SMS messages with Zenvia API.

 Usage